-Amounts due to the Court as described in (Note 2.3 j) are due on demand.
+Amounts due to the Court as described in (Note 2.3 (j)) are due on demand.
 Other financial liabilities, namely accounts payable and accrued liabilities, are due within one year.
+Accounts receivable, other assets and Interest receivable are due within one year.